 If your conversation is successful, your journey ends — or starts — here.
 Of course, you might not always get the promotion you ask for.
 In that case, you’ll have to weigh your options.

 You could start by asking questions about why your boss isn’t open to promoting you or giving you a salary or pay raise.
 You can also consider compromising with your boss, asking for some new, tougher responsibilities to prove you’re ready for the next level.
 By taking those on successfully and demonstrating your accomplishments, you will undoubtedly prove you were right all along.
 Just make sure you're both on the same page about these responsibilities.
 You don't want to take on more work only to find out your boss never had any intention of considering promoting you.
 Instead, explicitly discuss what taking on these responsibilities will mean for the future.

 A boss unwilling to budge might, in the end, be a sign it’s time to move onto a new job.
-It’s certainly tough to search for jobs, apply and interview, but if you’re working this hard without recognition, then it could be worth your while.
+It’s certainly tough to search for jobs, apply, and interview, but if you’re working this hard without recognition, then it could be worth your while.